6 Ways to Care For Leather Shoes

 Here are our expert tips on conditioning:

-- Look For Lanolin: We generally prefer to use leather creams and lotions containing lanolin—as we have found it to be particularly effective at cleaning and conditioning leather products
+• Look For Lanolin: We also recommend leather creams and lotions containing lanolin, a waxy substance derived from sheep, as we have found it to be particularly effective at cleaning and conditioning leather products.
+If you're allergic to wool, best not to use this one.

 3. Brushing Helps to Keep Leather Shoes Supple